 With the acquired wisdom and perspective of two hundred years, Auburn has learned to adapt gracefully to the demands of the day.
 Its call to “trouble the water, heal the world” conveys a legacy of audacity that has allowed it to take giant leaps of faith to free itself from traditional notions of religious leadership, theological education, and institutional norms.

-In the 21st century, under the visionary leadership of Rev. Dr. Katharine Rhodes Henderson, Auburn is now fully engaged in multifaith work.
+Auburn is now fully engaged in multifaith, multiracial, multi-generational work.
 Its reach is broad and deep, and seeks to be broader and deeper still.
-Leaders of faith and moral courage from the Jewish, Muslim, and Sikh traditions, as well as the breadth of Christianity, including Protestant, Catholic, and Evangelical strands.
-Millenials, Gen-Xers, Baby Boomers.
-Latinos, Biracial, Blacks, Whites, People of Color All.
-Lesbians, Gays, Bisexuals, Trans Folk, Non-Gender Conforming, Queer, Straight.
-All are welcome to avail themselves of Auburn’s resources and programs to fortify themselves for the good leadership work our world so desperately needs.
+All are welcome to avail themselves of Auburn’s resources and programs to fortify themselves for the leadership work our world so desperately needs.